adonisx/adonisx/readme.md

 # APIX

 APIX is a fastest way to create simple Rest API by defining database models and their relations.
-It is built on [AdonisJs](https://adonisjs.com/) and it's awesome ORM library, [Lucid](https://adonisjs.com/docs/4.1/lucid).
+APIX is built on [AdonisJs](https://adonisjs.com/), and it's awesome ORM library, [Lucid](https://adonisjs.com/docs/4.1/lucid). **But this library is still under development**.

 ## Getting Started